-During the 1990’s horror films we’re slowly dying out, but it didn’t stop films like Dracula, Frankenstein and Wolf.
+During the 1990’s horror films we’re slowly dying out, but it didn’t stop remakes like Dracula, Frankenstein and Wolf.
 The three of them manage to make enough money, however they received mixed reviews from critics.

 Separate monster movies were remade based on the classic Universal Monsters including Dracula, Frankenstein, Wolf, and I’m not making this up, Dr. Jekyll & Ms. Hyde.
-Those four films were made outside of Universal Pictures because the title characters are in the public domain without creating any problems involving trademark infringement.
+Those four films were made outside of Universal Pictures, because the title characters are in the public domain without creating any problems involving trademark infringement.

 One remake in particular came out in the year 1999, that remake is none other than The Mummy.
 The movie was directed by Stephen Sommers, the reason why he wanted to this picture is because the original film with Boris Karloff was his favorite film.

 Stephen Sommers once stated he wanted to remake the film in his own vision by turning a horror classic, into an Indiana Jones type of picture as a throwback to classic adventure films.
 If you own a DVD or Blu-Ray copy, there’s commentary by Sommers about why he did it in the first place.